Skip advert

 • Overhauled interior

-Volvo’s largest SUV, the XC90, is to get a revised new look to keep it fighting fit against premium seven-seater rivals.
+Volvo’s largest SUV, the XC90, has just gone on sale, with a revised new look to keep it fighting fit against premium seven-seater rivals.
 The current Volvo XC90 has been around since 2015, but underwent a minor facelift in 2019 meaning it’s aged well.
 With the all-electric Volvo EX90 having landed recently, this update to the XC90 will keep it fresh right up until the brand goes fully-electric by 2030.

 What does the facelifted Volvo XC90 look like?